Exclusive: Aircraft lessor Avolon prepares for IPO - sources

 Avolon's listing plans come as aviation draws interest from longer-term investors such as insurers and pension funds, who hope to boost weak returns dictated by low interest rates.

-Avolon, which is based in Dublin, has raised $7.2 billion (4.3 billion pounds) in capital since its launch in May 2010.
+Avolon, which is based in Dublin, has raised $7.2 billion in capital since its launch in May 2010.

 It provides aircraft leasing and lease management services to airlines and aircraft investors.
 It has a fleet of more than 190 aircraft serving 46 customers in 27 countries.